Part 1 – What your membership provides

 - Members should notify MDDUS as soon as reasonably possible of any claims or circumstances that might give rise to claims made against them.

-- Members are required to provide information to MDDUS of a professional nature if requested to do so by MDDUS.
+- Members are required to provide information to MDDUS of a relevant professional nature if requested to do so by MDDUS.

-- Members who have Practice or Corporate Scheme Membership with MDDUS should note that it is their responsibility to ensure that membership is being adequately maintained by the person responsible within the practice for the administration of the scheme, such as the practice manager.
-Failure to maintain adequate cover, for example failing to inform MDDUS of a return to work following maternity or paternity leave, cannot normally be rectified retrospectively.
+- Members who have Practice or Corporate Scheme Membership with MDDUS should note that it is their responsibility to ensure that membership is being adequately maintained by the person responsible within the practice or organisation for the administration of the scheme, such as the practice manager.
+Failure to maintain adequate and appropriate cover, for example failing to inform MDDUS of a return to work following maternity or paternity leave, cannot normally be rectified retrospectively.

-All doctors and dentists who wish to become members of MDDUS must be registered with the GMC, GDC or, if necessary, both.
+All doctors and dentists who wish to become or remain members of MDDUS must be registered with the GMC, GDC or, if necessary, both.
 In addition, members must also hold a licence to practise where appropriate, other than when their professional role does not require a licence to practice to be held and MDDUS has been informed and has agreed.
 Similarly, members of allied health professions must be registered with the appropriate registration body.

 An application for membership cannot be submitted more than 60 days before the date from which membership is to commence.